German study: Immigration does not raise crime rate – DW – 02/20/2025

 The supposed propensity of immigrants to commit crimes has become the dominant narrative in the current German election campaign.
 In a recent Bundestag debate on restricting immigration, Friedrich Merz, chancellor candidate for the conservative Christian Democratic Union (CDU), spoke of "daily occurring gang rapes in the asylum seeker milieu."

 Those words echoed the narrative now routinely propagated by the far-right Alternative for Germany (AfD).
-In early February, the AfD's Beatrix von Storch told the ARD broadcaster, "We have two gang rapes a day, we have ten normal rapes a day and we have had 131 violent crimes a day on average over the last six years — by immigrants, primarily Syrians, Afghans and Iraqis."
+In early February, the AfD's Beatrix von Storch told German public broadcaster ARD, "We have two gang rapes a day, we have ten normal rapes a day and we have had 131 violent crimes a day on average over the last six years — by immigrants, primarily Syrians, Afghans and Iraqis."

 "We have skyrocketing crime statistics.
-We have skyrocketing crime among foreigners, youth crime, migrant violence," AfD co-leader Alice Weidel told public broadcaster last year.
+We have skyrocketing crime among foreigners, youth crime, migrant violence," AfD co-leader and chancellor candidate Alice Weidel said in 2024.
 "Rapes are high, knife crimes are high, 15,000 in the last year."

-The numbers were found to be false by the media outlets' fact-checking teams.
+The numbers were found to be false by media outlets' fact-checking teams.

 Much-reported attacks by people of immigrant background in Munich, Aschaffenburg, and Magdeburg have fueled this popular narrative, but statistical studies draw a very different picture.